Connecting VS Code to Andromeda

 You can download VS Code from its website: https://code.visualstudio.com/.

-Make sure you can open CS Code on your personal laptop/desktop before proceeding.
+Make sure you can open VS Code on your personal laptop/desktop before proceeding.

 1. Configure the extension

-Click on the blue box in the far bottom left corner of your screen.
-This will open a dialog menu; select “Connect to Host…”
+Click on the blue or gray box (indicated by the red box below) in the far bottom left corner of your screen.
+This will open a dialog menu; select ‘Connect to Host…’

 This will show a list of ssh config files.
 Select the first one: